graphql/graphql-spec/spec/Section 4 -- Introspection.md

 **Ordering**

-When possible implementations should preserve observable order for unordered data collections.
+When possible, implementations should preserve observable order for unordered data collections.
 For example, if a schema was produced from a source {TypeSystemDocument} then introspection of fields, input fields, arguments, enum values, directives, union members, implemented interfaces and so on should